(1) Daigo Fukuryu Maru Exhibition Hall 第五福竜丸展示館 (map)

 For more on Okamoto, see: “The ‘informel’ whirlwind that swept across Japan” (Japan Times)

 Because Godzilla was, in part, inspired by the Daigo Fukuryu Maru events, I’ll round out today’s list by mentioning the various Godzilla statues that can be found in and around Tokyo.
-For example, this one outside of Toho Studios:
+For example, this one outside of Toho Studios in Setagaya-ku, near Seijogakuen-Mae Station.

 See full list at: Hot on the monster’s tail: meeting Godzilla ゴジラ in Tokyo

-- Where did the bomb fall in Akira?
+- Where did the explosion start in Akira?

 - Tokyo’s archaeology of World War II 東京の第二次世界大戦の考古学 (WW2 sites)